mvolkmann/blog/src/flutter.md

 ## Images

-The `Image` widget renders an image from a URL.
+The `Image` widget renders an image from a URL or local file.
 For example, the following renders a photo of an owl.

 ```dart